Decomposing Global Feature Effects Based on Feature Interactions: Introduction

+To bridge the gap between local and global effect explanations, so-called subgroup or regional explanations have recently been introduced \citep[e.g.,][]{hu2020surrogate,molnar_model-agnostic_2021, scholbeck_marginal_2022, herbinger2022repid}.
+However, several pitfalls and difficulties arise in the realm of regional explanations, e.g., the REPID approach by \cite{herbinger2022repid} is limited to only PD plots and only to one feature of interest (see Section~\ref{sec:rel_work} for details).

+Another common pitfall is the incomprehensibility in high-dimensional settings \citep{molnar2022pitfalls}, as it would require analyzing hundreds of feature effect plots, making it difficult for the user to understand the underlying relationships effectively.

-\paragraph{\normalfont\textit{Contributions.}} We introduce the framework GADGET, which partitions the feature space into interpretable subspaces by minimizing feature interactions based on some feature effect method.
-We prove that the objective of GADGET minimizes feature interactions of any feature subset and for any feature effect method that satisfies the \textit{local decomposability} axiom (Section \ref{sec:gadget} and \ref{sec:requirements}).
-We show that the most popular feature effect methods (PD, ALE, and SD) satisfy the \textit{local decomposability} axiom.
-For each method, we introduce an estimation and visualization technique for the regional feature effect and the interaction-related heterogeneity (Section \ref{sec:pdp}-\ref{sec:shap}).
-Moreover, we propose several measures to quantify feature interactions based on GADGET, which provide more insights into the learned effects and remaining interaction-related heterogeneity (Section \ref{sec:quant_feat_int}).
-To the best of our knowledge, we are the first who introduce such a flexible framework for more insights into regional feature effects and feature interactions.
-Additionally, we introduce the permutation interaction test (PINT) algorithm to detect significant feature interactions based on the underlying feature effect method (Section \ref{sec:interact_pimp}).
-Finally, we empirically evaluate the theoretical characteristics of the different methods based on several simulation settings (Section \ref{sec:sim}).
+\paragraph{\normalfont\textit{Contributions.}} We introduce GADGET, a novel framework, which provides regional explanations based on feature effects by partitioning the feature space into interpretable subspaces.
+We prove that GADGET minimizes feature interactions for a predefined set of features using any feature effect method satisfying the \textit{local decomposability} axiom (Section \ref{sec:requirements} and \ref{sec:gadget}).
+We show that popular feature effect methods (PD, ALE, and SD) satisfy the \textit{local decomposability} axiom (Section \ref{sec:pdp}-\ref{sec:shap}) and illustrate their applicability within GADGET in Section \ref{sec:illustr_comp} with instructions on how to estimate and visualize the corresponding regional feature effects in Appendix \ref{app:overview_estimates}.
+Moreover, we propose several measures to quantify feature interactions based on GADGET, which provide more insights into the learned effects and the remaining heterogeneity related to the interaction (Section \ref{sec:quant_feat_int}).
+Furthermore, we introduce and validate the permutation-based interaction detection (PINT) procedure to detect feature interactions in a model-agnostic fashion based on the underlying feature effect method (Section \ref{sec:interact_pimp}).
+We empirically evaluate the theoretical characteristics of the different methods based on several simulation settings (Sections \ref{sec:sim} and \ref{sec:sim_pint_valid}) and illustrate their usefulness for two real-world examples in Section \ref{sec:real_world}.
+We provide a third higher-dimensional example in Section \ref{sec:high_dim} and also propose a general filtering procedure for such scenarios.
+All proposed methods and reproducible scripts for the experiments are available online via \url{https://github.com/JuliaHerbinger/gadget/}.